albertoabellagarcia/synchronicity/Environment/AirQualityObserved/doc/spec.md

 }
 ```

-## Examples of use 2 (?options=keyValues simplified representation for simplifying data consumers)
+## Examples of use 2 (?options=keyValues simplified representation for data consumers)

     {
       "id": "Madrid-AmbientObserved-28079004-2016-03-15T11:00:00",